CrunchyData/postgres-operator/docs/content/tutorial/high-availability.md

 hippo-instance1-6kbw
 ```

 You can test that the failover successfully occurred in a few ways.
 You can connect to the example Keycloak application that we [deployed in the previous section]({{< relref "./connect-cluster.md" >}}).
 Based on Keycloak's connection retry logic, you may need to wait a moment for it to reconnect, but you will see it connected and resume being able to read and write data.
-You can also connect to the Postgres instance directly and exceute the following command:
+You can also connect to the Postgres instance directly and execute the following command:

 ```
 SELECT NOT pg_catalog.pg_is_in_recovery() is_primary;